An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: NUMERICAL TESTS

 \section{NUMERICAL TESTS}

 In this section, we present a series of numerical tests to validate the newly developed RHD scheme.
-In Section~\ref{subsec:Tests_of_non-reduced}, we validate the non-RSLA component introduced in Section~\ref{subsec:HybridRT}, with respect to energy conservation (Section~\ref{subsec:Tests_for_EnergyConservation}), radiation transport (Sections~\ref{subsec:Diffusion} and \ref{subsec:Advecting_Radiation_Pulse}), and radiation pressure (Section~\ref{subsec:Radiation_Pressure_Tube}).
-In Section~\ref{subsec:Radiation_Escap}, we demonstrate that the method introduced in Section~\ref{subsec:RadPartition}, which incorporates information about the optical depth of neighboring cells, enables accurate treatment of RT even in regions with steep optical depth gradients.
+In Section~\ref{subsec:Tests_of_non-reduced}, we validate the non-RSLA component introduced in Section~\ref{subsec:HybridRT}, with respect to energy conservation (Section~\ref{subsec:Tests_for_EnergyConservation}), radiation transport (Sections~\ref{subsec:Diffusion} and \ref{subsec:Advecting_Radiation_Pulse}), radiation pressure (Section~\ref{subsec:Radiation_Pressure_Tube}).
+In Section~\ref{subsec:Radiation_Escap}, we demonstrate that the method introduced in Section~\ref{subsec:RadPartition}, which incorporates information about the optical depth of neighboring cells, enables accurate treatment of RT even in regions with steep optical-depth gradients.
 In Section~\ref{subsec:Tests_for_RadSpec}, we verify that our spectral reconstruction method, described in Section~\ref{sec:spectral_reconstruction}, can track the evolution of the radiation spectrum consistently with the emitting sources, including its spatial variation.
+Moreover, in Section~\ref{subsec:overhead}, we measure the computational time of each computational operation in the test described in Section~\ref{subsec:Tests_for_RadSpec} and summarize the overhead of our new scheme.

-In all of the following tests, we set the reduction factor of the RSLA $f_c$ to $10^{-3}$.
+In all of the following tests, we set the reduction factor of the RSLA $f_c$ to $10^{-3}$ and CFL number to $0.5$ for both the hydrodynamics and the M1 CFL condition.
+We summarize the main parameters of each test in Table~\ref{tab:test_parameter}.